-Critical loads define the amount of acid or nitrogen (N) deposition above which significant harmful effects are expected to occur to sensitive habitats.
-An "exceedance" is the amount of excess acid or N deposition above the critical load; exceedances are calculated using rolling 3-year mean deposition data sets, updated annually and covering the period from 1996 to 20151.
-Critical levels refer to the concentrations of gaseous pollutants above which direct adverse effects on sensitive vegetation may occur; critical level exceedances are the amount of gaseous pollutant above the critical level and are calculated using rolling 3-year mean concentration data sets, updated annually and covering the period from 2010 to 2014.
+Critical loads define the rates of acid or nitrogen (N) deposition (e.g. in kiloequivalents per hectare per year) below which significant harmful effects are not expected to occur in sensitive habitats.
+Critical load exceedance is the amount by which acid or N deposition exceeds the critical load.
+Critical levels refer to the concentrations of gaseous pollutants (e.g. in micrograms per cubic metre) below which direct adverse effects on sensitive vegetation are not expected to occur.
+Critical level exceedance is the amount by which concentration exceeds the critical level.
+Critical load and critical level exceedances are calculated using rolling 3-year mean data sets for deposition rates and gaseous concentrations, which are updated annually.
+This report describes critical loads and their exceedances for the period from 1996 to 20161, and critical levels and their exceedances for the period from 2010 to 2015.

-This report presents the trends in (a) critical load exceedances for UK habitats at risk from acidification and/or eutrophication (i.e. excess N); (b) critical load exceedances for acid- and N-sensitive habitat features of UK designated sites (Special Areas of Conservation: SACs; Special Protected Areas: SPAs; Sites of Special Scientific Interest: SSSIs); (c) exceedances of ammonia critical levels across the UK.
-This version of the report uses data in which an error (detected in July 2018) in pollutant monitoring data for 2016 has been corrected.
+This report presents trends in: a) acidity critical load exceedances for UK habitats at risk from acidification by excess sulphur (S) and/or N; b) nutrient-nitrogen critical load exceedances for UK habitats at risk of eutrophication by excess N; c) critical load exceedances for acid- and N-sensitive habitat features of UK designated sites (Special Areas of Conservation: SACs; Special Protected Areas: SPAs; Sites of Special Scientific Interest: SSSIs); and d) exceedances of ammonia critical levels across the UK.

-Summary statistics monitor progress in the areas of habitats in the UK at risk from acidification and eutrophication from air pollution over time, and are, or have been, used for:
+Summary statistics monitor progress in the areas of habitats in the UK at risk from acidification and eutrophication from air pollution over time, and are reported in the annual "UK Biodiversity Indicators" summary produced by the Joint Nature Conservation Committee (http://incc.defra.gov.uk/page-4233; indicator B5a for assessing the pressures from air pollution).